dnanexus/dxWDL/doc/Internals.md

 complete, and returns an array of integers.

-## The general case
+## Nested blocks

-So far, we have seen workflows that can be compiled a straight line series of dx:stages.
 WDL allows blocks of scatters and conditionals to be nested arbitrarily.
 Such complex workflows are broken down into fragments, and tied together with subworkflows.
 For example, in workflow `two_levels` the scatter block